 Play through the puzzles to find any potential problem areas for your class.
 (Optional) Pick a couple of puzzles to do as a group with your class.

-Review CS Fundamentals Main Activity

-Tips - Lesson Recommendations
+Review CS Fundamentals Main Activity Tips - Lesson Recommendations

-Make sure each student has a Think Spot

-Journal - Reflection Journal.
+Make sure each student has a ThinkSpot Journal - Reflection Journal.

-- Loop The action of doing something over and over again. - Repeat Do something again
+- Loop The action of doing something over and over again. - Repeat To do something again.